 All those counting books might be getting a bit repetitive now, but rest assured the message is sinking in.
 Your child will learn to rote count from them (the memory of number sequence) but will also start to grasp how to add.
 The day he points his chubby little fingers at the pictures of the ducks on the page and starts counting them is the start.
 Likewise, books about shapes, colours and letters are all expanding his knowledge.

 As children grow, so do their attention spans.
-While you may only be reading picture books with a few words in them now, as your child expands her reading horizons, her attention span and interests will grow too.
-She might really be into trucks now but soon this will progress to other forms of transportation like planes and rockets, and before you know it, you’ll be reading her books about outer space, science and technology.
+While you may only be reading picture books with a few words in them now, as your child expands his reading horizons, his attention span and interests will grow too.
+He might really be into trucks now but soon this will progress to other forms of transportation like planes and rockets, and before you know it, you’ll be reading him books about outer space, science and technology.